 The Pimm’s Cup started as a health drink in 1840s London.
 Take a swig, and you’ll see why—its blend of mid-proof spirit with lemon, ginger and fruit is as revitalizing as cocktails can be.
 And its charms are especially effective on a hot day.

-The slow-sipping summer cocktail is the preferred vehicle for its eponymous liqueur, a gin-based digestif that spread across the globe and found a loyal fan base in New Orleans.
-Combined with Sprite/7Up (or ginger ale), cucumber and a medley of fruit garnishes, the drink proved to be a welcome relief from the Southern heat.
-The Pimm’s Cup is also the favorite cooler at Wimbledon, where it’s still enjoyed by the pitcher.
+The slow-sipping summer cocktail is the preferred vehicle for its eponymous liqueur, Pimm’s No. 1, a gin-based digestif created in the 1800s by a London bar owner named James Pimm.
+The liqueur—and its associated cocktail—spread across the globe, finding a particularly loyal fan base in New Orleans.
+Combined with ginger ale, lemon juice, cucumber and a medley of fruit garnishes, the drink was a welcome relief from the Southern heat.
+The Pimm’s Cup is also the favorite cooler at Wimbledon.
+The first Pimm’s Bar opened in 1971 on the hallowed tennis grounds, and it’s still enjoyed today by the pitcher.

-- 2 ounces Pimm’s No. 1 Cup
+- 2 ounces Pimm’s No. 1

-- 1 slice cucumber
+- Garnish: cucumber slice

 - Garnish: mint sprig

 Add Pimm’s No. 1 and lemon juice into a highball glass over ice, then top with ginger ale and stir briefly to combine.

 Garnish with a cucumber slice, mint sprig, skewered strawberry and optional lemon and orange wheels.